mlcommons/ck/docs/intro/introduction.md

 **[Reproducible benchmarking pipeline](https://cKnowledge.io/programs)**

-The unified API and JSON meta of all KC components allow us to connect them into [customizable benchmarking pipelines](https://hal.inria.fr/hal-01054763).
+The unified API and JSON meta of all CK components allow us to connect them into [customizable benchmarking pipelines](https://hal.inria.fr/hal-01054763).
 It is also possible to expose all design and optimization parameters of all components (models, frameworks, compilers, run-time systems, hardware)